AbdullinAM/kex-jb2021-presentation/presentation.md

 ################################################################################

-# SMT support of intrinsics
+# Support of intrinsics

+SMT:
 * arrays are now represented as SMT arrays
 * $\exists$ and $\forall$ quantors for array operations
 * $\lambda$ expressions for array generation